 Preparing for the new Academic Year: Setting up your Sites

 Blackboard uses standardised school-level templates to ensure that students within a school enjoy a consistent VLE experience.
-We have put together this short guide detailing how to prepare module sites for the next academic year in a way that makes best use of your school template.
+We have put together this short guide detailing how to prepare module sites for the next academic year in order to make best use of your school template.

 - Module leaders are automatically enrolled as Instructors on relevant modules.
 Staff teaching on a module will be enrolled automatically once Timetables are confirmed in mid-September.

 - If you have not been automatically enrolled on a module you coordinate, email firstname.lastname@example.org to update your details.
 Changes take 24 hours to take effect.